 By spending a little time working out how you and the people you live with use the internet it's going to be much easier to find the best broadband service that strikes an affordable balance between cost and access.

-Carrying out a broadband comparison and going with a cheap broadband provider that offers the download and usage limits you need means you won’t be paying a penny more than you need to, in order to get online.
+Carrying out a comparison of the best broadband deals in 2014 and going with a cheap internet provider that offers the download and usage limits you need means you won't be paying a penny more than you need to, in order to get online.